dl3jop/PARST/README.md

 A lot, I'm serious !

 - Various error handlers.
 Basic error handling is implemented but there is a lot room for improvement
-- UI rework: dynamic scalling, generel re-design
+- UI rework: dynamic scalling
 - Better modulization: Allow quicker config for other hardware configs like two radios with CAT
 - Automatic TLE and transmitter list download and parsing
 - Demodulation box not implemented for leightweight demodulation chain